Personal Selling: Definition, Real-Life Examples, and Strategies

 What Is Personal Selling?

-Personal Selling Advantages & Disadvantages
+Personal Selling Advantages and Disadvantages

 Although there are immense benefits of personal selling, there are some disadvantages to this type of selling.
 Let’s look at both the advantages and disadvantages below.